This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 11) Deadlines are stressful.

-Proofreading can be stressful due to having to meet deadlines and juggling multiple projects.
+Proofreading can be stressful due to the need to meet deadlines and juggle multiple projects.

 Deadlines are particularly challenging for new proofreaders because it’s hard to gauge how long a project will take.